top of page

 Hello, thank you for visiting this platform!

-My research and scholarly work have focused on critical inquiry in Social Work and Health Sciences and human rights-based approaches to Health and Social Care Services.
-In the past, I have contributed to human rights research projects in Denmark and Brazil.
-Nowadays, I am a part of The Initiative on Social Work and Forced Migration at Washington University in St. Louis and the Sleep Health Equity (SHE) Research Group at the University of Alabama.
+My research focuses on public health, social policy, and migration, with an emphasis on the social and structural factors affecting Latinx and Brazilian migrant communities.
+I have contributed to research projects on health and human rights in Denmark and Brazil, and I am currently involved with the Initiative on Social Work and Forced Migration at Washington University in St. Louis and the Rest & Resilience (R&R) Research Group at the University of Alabama.

 "Here's to the crazy ones, the misfits, the rebels, the troublemakers, the round pegs in the square holes ... the ones who see things differently -- they're not fond of rules, and they have no respect for the status quo. ...
 You can quote them, disagree with them, glorify or vilify them, but the only thing you can't do is ignore them because they change things. ...
 They push the human race forward, and while some may see them as the crazy ones, we see genius, because the people who are crazy enough to think that they can change the world, are the ones who do."